 Children’s Alliance of Montana Board Members

-Coleen Magera, Vice Chair, Retired Sanders County Attorney
+Coleen Magera, Immediate Past Chair, Retired Sanders, Custer and Powder River County Attorney

-Devin Kuntz, Secretary, Flathead County Children's Advocacy Center -- a program of the Flathead County Sheriff's Office
+Kip Tkachyk, Flathead County Children’s Advocacy Center — a program of the Flathead County Sheriff’s Office

-Valerie Widmer, Executive Director of Emma’s House, Bitterroot Valley CAC
+Valerie Laurence-Widmer, Executive Director of Emma’s House, Bitterroot Valley CAC

 Molly Molloy, Director, Butte Child Evaluation Center, a program of Southwest Montana Community Health Center

 Molly Rose Fehringer, Deputy Yellowstone County Attorney/Acting CAC Coordinator, Yellowstone Valley CAC, A program of the Yellowstone County Attorney’s Office

 Emily Harshman, CAC Coordinator, Bullhook CAC, A program of the Bullhook Community Health Center